mariorodriguezdeleon/Mario_Rodriguez_Portfolio/README.md

 ## Deployment

 This is a static web-site and can be deployed in just about anything, S3 bucket, Heroku, LAMP stack...your choice.
 Currently this is hosted on GitHub.io for easy visualization.
-Optionally you can download all of the source files to your machinea and run it locally.
+Optionally you can download all of the source files to your machine and run it locally.

 ## Built With